 Administrative Assistant

-An administrative assistant is responsible for ensuring the smooth running of the business.
-They do all that executive assistants do but on a broader level.
-They work for the entire office or a particular department or process.
-Their job is to ensure activities like record keeping, scheduling, communication, and other supportive functions happen smoothly.
+An administrative assistant (AA) is responsible for ensuring the smooth running of the business.
+They do all that executive assistants do, but on a broader level.
+They work for the entire office, a particular department, or a process.

 Administrative Assistant vs Executive Assistant